Banking and opening a bank account in Thailand

 Your best chances to open a bank account in a certain branch are when:

-1. you go to a branch of a certain bank where the manager or staff are known to be welcoming new accounts for all kinds of foreigners opening, even those on a tourist visa;
+1. you go to a branch of a certain bank where the manager or staff are known to be welcoming new accounts for all kinds of foreigners opening;

 2. you have a work permit;